-Below are a some interesting articles in “pdf” format About Buddhism in Myanmar.
+Below are a some interesting articles About Buddhism in Myanmar.

-Before King Anawrahta took succession to the throne in the 11th Century many people in Myanmar were animists and worshiped nats and spirits.
-King Anawrahta who became a devout Buddhist endeavored to stop the worship of Nats and spirits.
+Before King Anawrahta of Pagan took succession to the throne in the 11th Century many people in Myanmar were animists, believing in cult worship, Nats and spirits.
+After King Anawrahta adopted Buddhism he endeavored to stop his subjects from worshiping Nats and spirits and instead adopt Buddhism as their main religion.
 Realizing that Nat and spirit worship was entrenched in his people’s belief system, he made the decision to accept some of the more popular Nats.

-Although Nat worship in Myanmar today is not as popular as it once was it is still widely accepted and one can find shrines and statues dedicated to the Nats in monasteries and homes in modern Myanmar and coexists alongside Buddhism.
-A yearly festival is held each year to honor the Nats.
+Although Nat worship in Myanmar today is not as popular as it once was it is still widely accepted and one can find shrines and statues dedicated to the Nats in monasteries and homes in modern Myanmar, and coexists alongside Buddhism.
+A yearly festival on the outskirts of Mandalay is held each year to honor the Nats.